Zotero allows you to create simple bibliographies or works cited pages, footnotes and endnotes, or in-text citations in a number of citation styles.

 Once you have set up your preferences, you can drag any items in the center Zotero pane to create notes or bibliographies.

-Zotero offers word processing plugins for Word and Libre / OpenOffice.
+Zotero offers word processing plugins for Word, Google Docs, Libre / OpenOffice.
 The plugin adds a Zotero toolbar to your word processor that allows you to add citations to your document while you write.